Epidemic Population Games And Perturbed Best Response Dynamics: Acknowledgement

 \subsection{Evaluation of (EPG) under Different Learning Rules for (PBR EDM)}

-Fig.~\ref{fig:exampleManyDistributions} depicts the infectious fraction of the population when the probability distributions of the random variables $v_1, \cdots, v_n$ for \eqref{eq:perturbed_revision_protocol} are defined by the normal, Laplace, generalized extreme value, logistic, and Cauchy distributions.
+Fig.~\ref{fig:exampleManyDistributions} depicts the infectious fraction of the population when the probability distributions of the random variables $v_1, \cdots, v_n$ for \eqref{eq:perturbed_revision_protocol} are defined by the Cauchy, logistic, Laplace, normal, and generalized extreme value (Gumbel) distributions.
 From the figure, we can observe that the trajectory of the infectious fraction does not vary substantially, even when the choice function is defined by different noise distributions.